Fungus Gnats on Neon Pothos: Wet Soil Indicator

 Back off watering until the top couple inches are dry before the next one — the larvae can't survive the drier surface layer, so the population drops off within a week or two of the change.

 Apply a Bti drench (Mosquito Dunks dissolved in water) when the soil next needs watering.
-Repeat once in 14 days.
+Repeat once in 14 days to catch larvae that hatch from eggs laid after the first treatment.

 A yellow sticky card or two right at the soil line will pick off flying adults and give you an easy visual check on whether the population is trending down.